PC-SNN: Predictive Coding-based Local Hebbian Plasticity Learning in Spiking Neural Networks: Preliminaries

 \subsection{Spiking neurons model}

-We use a non-leaky way to integrate neurons' potential and stimulate neurons which accumulate receieved spikes from presynaptic neurons through dendritic connection.
-Each presynaptic spike in integration of its corresponding synaptic weight raises the neuron’s potential.
-Emission occurs when their internal potentials hit a predefined threshold.
-The membrane potential of the $j^{th}$ neuron in the $l^{th}$ layer is described by:
+We integrate neurons' potentials and activate them without leakage by accumulating received spikes that propagate from presynaptic neurons to postsynaptic neurons via their dendritic connections.
+Each presynaptic spike corresponds to a synaptic weight that raises the neuron's potential during integration.
+Neurons emit signals when their internal potentials reach a predefined threshold.
+The membrane potential of the $j^{th}$ neuron in the $l^{th}$ layer is described as follows: